mcbolin22/t3a2/README.md

 ## Wireframes
 **Signup Page:**
 ![Signup Page](./docs/Signup%20Page.png)
-Accessed by default without logging in
+- Accessed by default without logging in
+- Pressing submit button takes you to the Home Page

 **Home Page:**
 ![Home Page](./docs/Home%20Page.png)
-Accessed by default after login/signup and by clicking on the BenchWarmer logo
+- Accessed by default after login/signup and by clicking on the BenchWarmer logo
+- Profile drop down in the top right corner (or menu in tablet/phone view) will have options to view profile, settings or logout

 **Profile Page:**
 ![Profile Page](./docs/Profile%20Page.png)
-Accessed through clicking on a persons profile
+- Accessed through clicking on a persons profile or via dropdown/menu as described above

 **Settings Page:**
 ![Settings Page](./docs/Settings%20Page.png)
-Accessed through the Menu in Tablet/Phone view and Profile Drop Down in Desktop view
+Accessed through the Menu in Tablet/Phone view and Profile Drop Down in Desktop view as described above